 FREQUENCY OF FALLING ACCIDENTS

-Falling accidents are the second leading cause of accidental death and a major cause of personal injury worldwide, based on the Barry Deacon Law experts who help people solve personal injury cases.
+Falling accidents are the second leading cause of accidental death and a major cause of personal injury worldwide.
 Injuries from falling accidents is the number one reason for visits to emergency rooms in the United States.
 One should know that hiring a workers comp claim attorney is a good idea in case one wants to get justice.

 TYPES OF FALLING ACCIDENTS